baltej223/json_database/README.md

 # Json Database Management

-`JsonDatabase` is a lightweight JSON database management system written in Python.
+`JsonDatabase` is a lightweight JSON database management system written in Python and nodejs.
 It treats json files as database files.
 It provides a simple way to create, read, update, and delete JSON databases.
-It also helps to visualise data using python library `pandas`
+It also helps to visualise data pandas (python) or pandas-js for node-js

 ## Features